Risvaag/TDT4140/README.md

-Repo for gruppe 31 & 34 i TDT4140 programmvareutvikling
+Repo for groups 31 & 34 in TDT4140 Software Engineering